 Supply Contracts/Most Favored Nation Clause

 - RSR Corp., et al. v.
 Johnson Controls Battery Group, Inc. (Northern District of Texas).
-Represented RSR in prosecuting claims for breach of a significant multi-year supply contract and defended client against counterclaim for breach of a most favored nation clause.
+Represented RSR in prosecuting claims for breach of a significant multi-year supply contract and defended client against counterclaim for alleged breach of a most favored nation clause.

 Trademark and False Advertising